Use your keyboard arrow keys to navigate

 Unsplash — Photo: Hilary Ungson

-The below chart shows the average dimension results for this evaluation, compared to the interquartile range of average results from other council events.
+The below chart shows the average dimension results for this evaluation, compared to the interquartile range of average results from other local government events.
 Results that sit within the range are considered to be a ‘benchmark’ result because they represent the typical outcomes achieved in other evaluations.
 Any result that sits above this range is considered to be exceptional.

 Loading...

 Benchmark survey count (s) = 39; Response count (n) = 24,344.
 Count per dimension: 16 < s < 28; 3,322 < n < 6,382.
-Surveys with less than 30 responses removed prior to analysis.
+Surveys with less than 30 responses were removed prior to analysis.

 Insights